taaforg/census-data/README.md

-Unless otherwise noted, our data sets are available under the Creative Commons Attribution 4.0 International License, and the code is available under the MIT License.
-If you find this information useful, please [let us know](mailto:data@taaf.org).

 # Decennial Census of Population and Housing (Decennial Census) Data #

 The Decennial Census is conducted every ten years ending in zero and counts each resident of the U.S. and where they live.